 Once the sediment stops being transported, you have a bunch of pieces of sediment in one place.
 A pile of sand is an example; you might find such a pile at a sandbar along the edge of a river.
-You can also find sediment that has been deposited at the bottom of steep hills, at the beach, in sand dunes, and many other places on earth.
-Larger pieces are harder to transport, so they tend to stop moving (deposition) before smaller pieces.
-For example, a huge boulder cannot move in a tiny trickle of water, but can move during a raging flood.
-You can try this in the classroom -- throw a scoop of sand and soil into a glass bottle.
 Rock Key.
 The Rock Identification Key - by Don PeckRock Key Table of Contents What Are Rocks?

 Rocks are what the crust of the earth is made of.
 They are the mountains and the bottom of the ocean.
 They are everywhere on earth, but often buried under soil.
 Rocks are made of minerals, like quartz, calcite, feldspars, and micas.
-Most rocks are made from more than one mineral, but there are quite a few kinds that are made from only one mineral. . [ Return to Rock Key Table of Contents ] What Minerals Form Rocks?
+Most rocks are made from more than one mineral, but there are quite a few kinds that are made from only one mineral.
 Earth Materials Outline.
 Making Ramen All we have to work with in sustaining our world: Earth’s Raw Materials 1.

 The term igneous is derived from ignius, the Latin word for fire.
 Scientists have divided igneous rocks into two broad categories based on where the molten rock solidified.
 Brooklyn College - Core 3.32 - Geology.
 Metamorphic Rocks Metamorphic rocks are the result of the transformation of a pre-existing rock type, the protolith, in a process called metamorphism, which means "change in form ".The protolith is subjected to heat and pressure (temperatures greater than 150 to 200 °C and pressures of 1500 bars) causing profound physical and/or chemical change.

 Both experience many of the same processes, have similar character and so are difficult to distinguish from each other.
 Tempestites are the products of storms that produce waves and currents that extend to and just below wave base in shallow shelf settings.
+In contrast turbidites are the products of the suddent mobilization of sediment on the shelf margin by the sediment surface over-steepening on the sea floor and sudden movement downslope triggered potentially by too much sediment, storms and/or earthquakes.
 Sedimentary Processes and Structures.
 Of the variety of transport mechanisms discussed, sedimentologic evidence from the Trenton Limestone suggests that a variety of storm-influenced, gravity influenced, and suspension settling transport mechanisms were active in the accumulation of these carbonates.

 >>Back to Top Mud Transport in the Trenton: According to studies by Titus (1974) and Mehrtens (1988, 1992), aside from purely micritic beds with nearly 100% micritic mud, nearly all coarser-grained limestone beds in the Trenton are composed of between 10 and 50% micritic mud.
 Some of this micritic mud was potentially produced in the shallowest settings locally on the Trenton Shelf, but it is unlikely that the entire micritic mud budget is locally derived.
 Pelletal and flocculated muds were both transported as components of down-slope transport processes, either storm-generated or gravity generated, as well as through suspension settling processes as evidence by beds deposited during background sedimentation.